Ghost Ranch & Abiquiú Photography Guide

 • ISO: 100-400

-• Polarizer: Yes (deepens sky, reduces rock glare)
+• Polarizer: If you’d like (deepens sky, reduces rock glare).
+Above image not polarized

 2. Rio Chama River Overlook (FALL COLORS SPOT)